 Note: If you connected in test mode first, you’ll need to repeat this process after switching to live mode.
 Test mode uses your sandbox credentials, while live mode needs your actual business account.

-Go to Downloads » Settings » General and scroll to the Active Gateways section.
+Go to Downloads » Settings » General.
+Scroll to the Active Gateways section.
 Select the toggle next to PayPal.

 Save your changes and return to the PayPal settings page.
-If you want, you can select the option for Enabled advanced credit and debit card payments.
+Check the box for Enable advanced credit and debit card payments.

 Below that setting, you’ll find funding source options.
 These let you hide specific payment methods if you don’t want to offer them.
 For example, if you don’t want to show the Pay Later button, you can disable it here.